Menace-Dragon/VP-QOD/README.md

 data_root = 'your/path/to/coco2017/'
 ...
 ```
 **Step 3.** Modify the pretrained ckpt path.
-Treat Retinanet-resnet18 as example:
+Treat Retinanet-resnet18 as example.
 Open `configs/_base_/datasets/coco_detection.py` then modify:
 ```
 ...